 Arizona Military Relief Fund

 Each have different requirements and limits.
-Married couples can actually reduce their State liability by up to $4,813.00 if they were to contribute the maximum amount to each of these credits.
+Married couples can actually reduce their State liability by up more than $5,000.00 if they were to contribute the maximum amount to each of these credits.

 Please note you can use the credits for any particular tax year only up to your liability for that same tax year.
 However, many of these credits can be carried forward for up to five years if they are unused.